rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 Cluster templates can only be created by:

-- Global Admins
+- Administrators
-- Users who have the global role **Create Cluster Templates,** which is given to them by a Global Admin
+- Users who have the [global role]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) **Create Cluster Templates,** which is given to them by an administrator

-If you create a cluster template and add another user as an Owner, that user must also have the **Create Cluster Templates** global role in order to create new revisions.
+*Important*: ```If you create a cluster template and add another user as an Owner, that user must also have the **Create Cluster Templates** global role in order to manage the cluster template.

+For more information on administrator permissions, refer to the [documentation]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/).

 ### Giving Users Permission to Create Templates

-Global Admins can give users permission to create cluster templates in two ways:
+Administrators can give users permission to create cluster templates in two ways:

 - By editing the permissions of an individual user
 - By changing the default permissions of new users

-A Global Admin can individually grant the role **Create Cluster Templates** to any existing user by following these steps:
+An administrator can individually grant the role **Create Cluster Templates** to any existing user by following these steps:

 1. From the global view, click the **Users** tab.
 Choose the user you want to edit and click the **Vertical Ellipsis (...) > Edit.**
 1. In the **Global Permissions** section, choose **Custom** and select the **Create Cluster Templates** role along with any other roles the user should have.
 Click **Save.**

 **Result:** The user has permission to create cluster templates.

-Alternatively, the Global Admin can give all new users the default permission to create cluster templates by following these steps:
+Alternatively, the administrator can give all new users the default permission to create cluster templates by following the following steps.
+This will not affect the permissions of existing users.

 1. From the global view, click **Security > Roles.**
 1. Under the **Global** roles tab, go to the role **Create Cluster Templates** and click the **Vertical Ellipsis (...) > Edit**.
 1. Select the option **Yes: Default role for new users** and click **Save.**

 **Result:** Any new user created in this Rancher installation will be able to create cluster templates.
+Existing users will not get this permission.

 ### Giving Users Permission to Create Template Revisions

 If you are the creator of a template, you can give users the Owner access type.
 Users can only create, read, update and delete template revisions for a template if they have Owner access to the template.
 Only users with the Owner access type can share the template with other users.

 > **Prerequisite:** Users can only have Owner access to a template if they have the <b>Create Cluster Templates</b> global role.
-This permission can only be given by a Global Admin.
+This permission can only be given by an administrator.

 To give a user Owner access to a template,